Gluten-sensitive enteropathy–associated conditions: Anemia

 Megaloblastic anemia (MA) is associated with GSE and is believed to be the result of B_{12} and folate deficiency.
 In GSE, it appears to be associated with the IgA-less phenotype.
 Unlike other forms of megaloblastic anemia, GSEA MA is not a form of autoimmune gastritis.

 Pernicious anemia (PA).
 Pernicious anemia is associated with GSE and is believed to result primarily from malabsorption phenomena.

 Iron-deficiency anemia.
 Iron-deficiency anemia (IDA) may be the only symptom for CD, detected in subclinical CD and is accompanied by a decrease in serum ferritin levels.
-This can cause addition problems (see:symptoms of IDA and certain conditions like such as Paterson-Brown Kelly (Plummer–Vinson syndrome).
+This can cause additional problems (see: symptoms of IDA and certain conditions like such as Paterson-Brown Kelly (Plummer–Vinson syndrome).
 Whereas IDA is corrected on GF diet, refractory disease or gluten-sensitive malignancies can cause persistent IDA.

 Clotting abnormalities

 Thromboembolism is a well-described complication of IBD, with a clinical incidence of up to 6% and a three-fold higher risk of disease, and the Factor V Leiden mutation further increases the risk of venous thrombosis.
 Recent studies describe the co-occurrence between coeliac disease, in which IBD is common in venous thrombosis.